TareqK/Compiler-Construction-Course/Notes/introduction.markdown

 1. There is **NO** Notion of Variables or Assignment Statements in this Paradigm.

-2. Repetition is not Expressed in Loops, but is Acheived by Recursive Calls.
+2. Repetition is not Expressed in Loops, but is Achieved by Recursive Calls.

 As an example, lets take the LISP (**LIS**t **P**rogramming) language.

 In LISP, everything is a list.
 In LISP, a list is defined as:

-> A List is a Sequence of Things Seperated by Blanks and Surrounded by Paranthesis.
+> A List is a Sequence of Things Separated by Blanks and Surrounded by Parenthesis.

 An example of lists